Watson Forbes

-Watson Douglas Buchanan Forbes (16 November 1909 in St Andrews – 25 June 1997 in Moreton-in-Marsh, Gloucestershire) was a Scottish violist and classical music arranger.
+Watson Douglas Buchanan Forbes (16 November 1909 – 25 June 1997) was a Scottish violist and classical music arranger.
 From 1964 to 1974 he was Head of Music for BBC Scotland.

 Early life

-Watson Forbes was born in St Andrews, where his parents kept a jeweller's shop.
+Watson Forbes was born 16 November 1909 in St Andrews, where his parents kept a jeweller's shop.
 He first learnt the violin from his father, who was a Scottish country fiddler.
 Showing promise, at the age of 16 he was sent to the Royal Academy of Music in London, where he studied violin, viola and composition.
-His composition professor at the RAM was Theodore Holland who wrote a Suite for Forbes.
+His composition professor at the RAM was Theodore Holland, who wrote a Suite for Forbes.

 Forbes had a number of violin teachers at the RAM.
-His first teacher was Sydney Robjohns, followed by Editha Knocker, then Paul Beard and finally Marjorie Hayward.
+The first was Sydney Robjohns, followed by Editha Knocker, then Paul Beard and finally Marjorie Hayward.
 At the Academy, he played in the first orchestra and shared the first desk of violins with Vivian Dunn.
 He was part of the premier string quartet at the RAM, with David Carl Taylor playing second violin, Gwynne Edwards on Viola and David Ffrancon Thomas on cello.
 The quartet won the Sir Edward Cooper and RAM Club Prizes in 1929 and 1930.
 They took outside engagements including a performance at 11 Downing Street.
 Forbes was encouraged to take up the viola by Herbert Withers, who coached the quartet.
 He gradually specialised on the viola, for both musical and pragmatic reasons.

-In 1930, he went to Pisek in Czechoslovakia to study with Otakar Ševčík, whose intricate system of exercises revolutionised string playing; he felt he had benefited enormously from this period: "Sevcik taught me how to practise and how to tackle difficult passages."
+In 1930, he went to Písek in Czechoslovakia to study with Otakar Ševčík, whose intricate system of exercises revolutionised string playing; he felt he had benefited enormously from this period: "Sevcik taught me how to practise and how to tackle difficult passages."
 After his return to England, Forbes had lessons from Raymond Jeremy and Albert Sammons.
 Of Albert Sammons, Forbes said: "He was marvellous.
 He taught me how to perform—how to put music across to an audience."